 Blaise Matuidi was already 30 when Juventus decided to pay €25m for his services to add steel and energy to their midfield.

-The Frenchman enjoyed a productive time at PSG but he perhaps was never going to be the midfielder to take them to the next level, the elite Champions League-winning level.
+The Frenchman enjoyed a productive time at PSG but he was perhaps never going to be the midfielder to take them to the next, elite Champions League-winning, level.

 So, the fact they received €25m again makes for a good deal, even if he was a solid player too.

 Sir Alex Ferguson famously lamented the fact that PSG would pay so much for a teenage Brazilian sensation in Lucas Moura as Man Utd were priced out of a deal for the winger.

 The Red Devils probably dodged a bullet with this one though as Moura never really met expectations while at PSG and was subsequently sold to Tottenham.

 Though he has undoubtedly had impressive moments for Spurs like the famous goals against Ajax to take the club to its first ever Champions League final, it was a decent bit of business for PSG.